ObamaCare Subsidies

 • In order to adjust tax credits at the end of the year, you’ll need to file a Premium Tax Credit Form 8962 along with your 1040 Income Tax Returns.
 Your assistance amounts can change with even a slight change in income.
 This means that many will qualify for greater refunds due to Tax Credits, while some will repay a portion of their Advanced Tax Credit Payments.

-• Aside from taking cost assistance immediately, you can also use an HSA (Health Savings Account) or other medical savings accounts to lower MAGI and spend tax-free dollars on care.
+• Aside from taking cost assistance immediately, you can also use a Health Savings Account (HSA) or other medical savings accounts to lower your Modified Adjusted Gross Income (MAGI) and spend tax-free dollars on healthcare expenses.

-• If you spend more than 10% of your Adjusted Gross Income on medical, dental, and vision, consider using a Schedule A to take medical deductions.
+• If you spend more than 10% of your Adjusted Gross Income on medical, dental, and vision expenses, consider using a Schedule A to take medical deductions on your taxes.

-• If you don’t qualify for subsidies, you may want to see your options outside of the marketplace too; in some states, some plans aren’t offered on the marketplace.
+• If you don’t qualify for subsidies, you may want to explore options outside of the marketplace as well; in some states, certain plans aren’t available through the marketplace.

-• You may qualify for both cost assistance and an exemption from the tax if, after subsidies, the cheapest marketplace plans cost more than 8% of your income.
+• You may qualify for both cost assistance and an exemption from the tax if, after subsidies, the cheapest marketplace plan cost more than 8% of your income.

-• Cost assistance is also available for small businesses with less than 25 full-time equivalent employees.
+• Cost assistance is also available for small businesses with fewer than 25 full-time equivalent employees.
 Learn more about ObamaCare and Small Business.

-ObamaCare Rebates and Refunds: While not a subsidy exactly, the ACA also includes provisions that help lower your premiums.
+ObamaCare Rebates and Refunds: While not a subsidy, the ACA includes provisions that help lower your premiums.
 If your insurer spends too much on overhead and not enough on care, they owe a rebate.
-In 2011-2013 alone, $1.9 million in rebates had been returned to customers.
-Rebates can be given as a check or applied to lower premiums moving forward.
-Learn more about the 80/20 rule and rate review provisions, which are saving people money on their premiums (often without them even knowing it).
+In 2011-2013 alone, $1.9 million in rebates were returned to customers.
+Rebates can be issued as a check or applied to reduce future premiums.
+Learn more about the 80/20 rule and rate review provisions, which are saving people money on their premiums, often without them even knowing it.

 ObamaCare Subsidy Tips and Tricks

-When projecting your income, keep these ObamaCareFacts.com pro tips and tricks in mind.
+When projecting your income, keep these tips and tricks in mind.

-• When you report income to the Marketplace, you are reporting projected Modified Adjusted Gross Income (MAGI).
-This is expected income after most tax deductions.
+• When reporting income to the Marketplace, you are reporting projected Modified Adjusted Gross Income (MAGI), which is your expected income after most tax deductions.

 • In states that didn’t expand Medicaid, you’ll get maximum assistance at 100% of the Federal Poverty Level.
 In states that did expand, you’ll need to report over 139% of the Federal Poverty Level.
 If you want a private plan with assistance and not Medicaid, don’t report under these amounts.

-• If you do want Medicaid, know if your state expanded.
-In states that did, anything under 138% FPL qualifies for Medicaid.
-In states that didn’t, eligibility can be based on more than just income, and income limits can be below 50% FPL.
+• For Medicaid, know your state’s expansion status.
+In expanded states, under 138% FPL qualifies for Medicaid.
+In non-expanded states, eligibility can vary, and limits can be below 50% FPL.

-• If you want Cost Reduction Subsidies, you must project between 100% – 250% of the Federal Poverty Level.
+• Cost Sharing Reduction Subsidies require income between 100% – 250% of the Federal Poverty Level.

 • Cost assistance levels off between 300% – 400% FPL, so wherever you report in that range, your cost assistance will not change.